-Reminder: This is part three of a three part series overview of market research techniques.
-Read Part 1 and Part 2!
+Reminder: This is part two of a two part series overview of market research techniques.
+Read Part 1!

 Using Conjoint Analysis to Determine Market Priorities

 With so many possible pieces in play, designing and administering a conjoint analysis is a complex undertaking.
-But, when it comes to collecting concrete data on what features really influence your customers to buy, there is no better method than this.
+When it comes to gathering solid data on the features that truly influence customer purchases, there’s no better method available.
+Conjoint analysis stands out as the most effective approach for this purpose.

-Tips for Designing a Good Choice-Based Conjoint Survey
+Tips for Designing an Effective Choice-Based Conjoint Survey

 Choice-based conjoint is a flexible, powerful tool that is endlessly adaptable to your unique needs.
-This gives you plenty of room to design the exact study you need, but it also means you can easily make a mistake.
+This flexibility allows you to design the study exactly as you need it.
+However, it also means there’s a risk of making mistakes if you’re not careful.

 Keep these tips in mind as you design and build your choice-based conjoint survey: